 Front running is simply knowing someone’s about to buy a some stock shares and then quickly buying up as much as possible to sell it back to them at a slightly higher rate than you bought it for.

-A lot of the hedge funds and investment banks have made a great deal of money from high frequency trading algorithm.
-We hope this high frequency trading tutorial has made some light on how these complex programs have become to rule the markets.
-Even though the crypto is a relatively new market we can find high frequency trading cryptocurrency algos even there.
+A lot of the hedge funds and investment banks have made a great deal of money from the high-frequency trading algorithm.
+We hope this high-frequency trading tutorial has made some light on how these complex programs have become to rule the markets.
+Even though the crypto is a relatively new market we can find high-frequency trading cryptocurrency algos even there.